13 Vitamins from A to K: How to Get Enough

 Vitamin C

-Vitamin C is important for our immune system and helps with protecting cells from infections.
+Vitamin C is essential for our immune system and helps protect cells from infections.
 It can also help us get over a cold more quickly.

 Key Function: Almost a star in the world of vitamins, nearly everyone grabs a vitamin C tablet at the very first indicator of a chilly.
-Besides helping disease-fighting leukocytes and antibodies, therefore improving the body’s immune system, vitamin C is practical in keeping great sight.
+Besides helping disease-fighting leukocytes and antibodies improve the body’s immune system, vitamin C is practical in keeping great sight.

 13 Vitamins from A to K vitamin C

-Source: In order to increase your intake of vitamin C, you should eat citrus fruits like oranges, grapefruits, or tangerines as well as vegetables that are dark green in colors such as spinach, kale, or broccoli.
+Source: To increase your intake of vitamin C, you should eat citrus fruits like oranges, grapefruits, or tangerines, as well as vegetables that are dark green such as spinach, kale, or broccoli.

 Daily Allowance (male/female): 90 mg/75 mg